willpuckett/smote/posts/stoplight.md

 | acceleration | 1000 steps/s    |
 | speed        | 480 steps/s     |

+I'd like to work further with these numbers in the hopes of finding something effective at lower speeds.

 The [first batch](https://octule.com/listing/1891073906/stoplight) is intended more as a POC, but I'm excited to move forward with a few improvements to make it more robust.
 I included a PD Controller (HUSB238), so the boards can raise